Economic history of Greece and the Greek world: Debt crisis (2010-2018)

 Greece experienced a sustained depression during the 2008 financial crisis, as real GDP per capita declined by 20% over the period 2007–2017.
 Greece entered into the longest and largest depression for a modern middle- or high-income country.

 By April 2010 the government realized that it would need a rescue package.
 Greece had the biggest sovereign debt restructuring in history in 2012.
 In April 2014, Greece returned to the global bond market as it successfully sold €3 billion worth of five-year government bonds at a yield of 4.95%.
 Greece had real GDP growth of 0.7% in 2014 after 5 years of decline.
 After a third bailout in 2015 (following the election of the leftist SYRIZA Party), Greece bailouts ended successfully (as declared) on August 20, 2018.

 Since 2019

 Having spent four and a half years in opposition to SYRIZA's government, right-wing New Democracy regained its majority in the parliament, returning to power under Kyriakos Mitsotakis after the 2019 Greek legislative election.

 In March 2019, Greece sold 10-year bonds for the first time since before the bailout.
 In March 2021, Greece sold its first 30-year bond since the 2008 financial crisis.

 In 2024, the Greek economy is forecast to grow nearly 3%, meaning it approaches its pre-crisis size of 2009 and far outpacing the euro zone average economic growth of 0.8%.

+In March 2026, it was reported that Greece would repay a further €7 billion from its first bailout package ahead of schedule as part of a broader effort to improve its financial standing and reduce debt.
+This follows previous earlier repayments to EU creditors, as well as completion of repayment of Greece’s loans to the International Monetary Fund two years ahead of schedule in 2022.The early debt repayments were seen as part of the country's remarkable recovery following the end of the crisis in 2018.